decert-me/rareskills-solana-course/src/en/chapter_20.md

 When we initialize an account, we cannot initialize more than 10,240 bytes in size.

-**Exercise:** create a basic storage initialization program and set space=10241.
+**Exercise:** create a basic storage initialization program and set `space=10241`.
 This is 1 byte higher than the limit.
 You should see an error like the following:

 ![solana account cannot be initialized due to exceeding size limitations](https://static.wixstatic.com/media/935a00_1292e88b8b014ff58682fbd586115fc7~mv2.png/v1/fill/w_740,h_158,al_c,q_85,usm_0.66_1.00_0.01,enc_auto/935a00_1292e88b8b014ff58682fbd586115fc7~mv2.png)

 ## Changing the size of an account

-If you need to increase the size of the account, we can use the realloc macro.
+If you need to increase the size of the account, we can use the `realloc` macro.
 This may be handy if the account is storing a vector and needs more space.
-An example is in the increase_account_size function and IncreaseAccountSize context struct which increases the size by 1,000 bytes (see the ALL CAPS comment in the code below):
+An example is in the `increase_account_size` function and `IncreaseAccountSize` context struct which increases the size by 1,000 bytes (see the ALL CAPS comment in the code below):

 ```
 use anchor_lang::prelude::*;